splunk/splunk-sdk-java/README.md

         C:\Users\currentusername\.splunkrc

     You might get errors in Windows when you try to name the file because ".splunkrc" appears to be a nameless file with an extension.
-You can use the command line to create this file by going to the **C:\Users\<currentusername** directory and entering the following command:
+You can use the command line to create this file by going to the **C:\Users\<currentusername>** directory and entering the following command:

         Notepad.exe .splunkrc

     Click **Yes**, then continue creating the file.

-**Note**: Storing login credentials in the **.splunkrc** file is only for convenience during development.
-This file isn't part of the Splunk platform and shouldn't be used for storing user credentials for production.
-And, if you're at all concerned about the security of your credentials, enter them at the command line rather than saving them in this file.

 #### Run examples